david-macmahon/FrequencyDriftRateTransforms.jl/README.md

 ## Additional/related packages

-* As the name suggests, the DopplerDriftSearchTools.jl package contains a variety tools that are useful for performing Doppler drift searches:
+* DopplerDriftSearchTools.jl: As the name suggests, this package contains a variety of tools that are useful for performing Doppler drift searches:

   - Detection of unique signals, often referred to as *hits*, within the proto-hits found in an FDR matrix (or via other means).